Embedded-Solution/RaspDeploy/README.md

 `cd raspdeploy/ && sudo sh deploy.sh -c [-v version]`

+### Rotate the Raspberry Pi Display Output 7

+Step 1 – Edit Config.txt

+sudo nano /boot/config.txt
+display_rotate=0
+display_rotate=1
+display_rotate=2
+display_rotate=3
+0 is the normal configuration.
+1 is 90 degrees.
+2 is 180 degress.
+3 is 270 degrees.
+If you are using the Official Raspberry Pi touch screen you can use “lcd_rotate” rather than “display_rotate”.

+Save the file by using CTRL-X, Y then ENTER.

+Step 2 – RebootThen reboot using : sudo reboot When the Pi restarts the display should be rotated.

 LICENSE
 AGPL V3 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the License, or (at your option) any later version.